andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/6 Built-in Functions & Methods.md

 ## `sorted(iterable, *, key=None, reverse=False)`

 Returns a new sorted list from `iterable`.
 Default is ascending (smallest to largest), but you can `reverse` it.
-The `key` can take a [[5 Function|function]] that will be executed for each element pair to determine their order.
 The `key` can take a [[5 Function|function]] that will be executed for each element to determine the value that will be used for sorting.
 You can also sort a existing list in place with the method `.sort()`.

 ```python
 print(sorted([3, 1, 2]))  # -> [1, 2, 3]